The ExTINGUISH Trial of Inebilizumab in NMDAR Encephalitis (ExTINGUISH)

 This is the first-ever Clinical Trial for a promising new drug, Inebilizumab, to treat anti-NMDA receptor encephalitis, and will be funded by the National Institutes of Health (NIH).

-The trial will start recruitment in January 2022.
+The trial started recruitment January 2022 and is still seeking participants.
 International Autoimmune Encephalitis Society is honored to be supporting the ExTINGUISH trial along with Autoimmune Encephalitis Alliance and The anti-NMDA Receptor Encephalitis Foundation.

 Main Inclusion Criteria (in part)

 Enrollment is limited to 116 newly diagnosed patients with a confirmed diagnosis of anti-NMDAR Encephalitis who are 18 years or older.
 Patients must have received at least 3 days of methylprednisolone 1000 mg IV or equivalent corticosteroid within 30 days prior to randomization (Day 1).
 In addition, patients must have received EITHER of the following treatments within 30 days before randomization.